top of page

 Common Tax Deductions for UK Small Businesses (Companies and Sole Traders)

-Small businesses can deduct "allowable expenses" from their business turnover to calculate taxable profit.
+Small businesses can deduct allowable expenses from their business turnover to calculate taxable profit.
 This lowers the amount of tax needed to pay.

 Allowable expenses can include such things as: